wtfty/DesktopCommanderMCP/README.md

 ### Do I need to pay for API credits?
 No. This tool works with Claude Desktop's standard Pro subscription ($20/month), not with API calls, so you won't incur additional costs beyond the subscription fee.

+### Does Desktop Commander automatically update?
+Yes, when installed through npx or Smithery, Desktop Commander automatically updates to the latest version when you restart Claude.
+No manual update process is needed.

 ### What are the most common use cases?
 - Exploring and understanding complex codebases